winkm89/teachPress/readme.txt

 = 5.1.xx - (xx.xx.2016) =
 * New: Template system for publication lists added (#26)
+* New: Support for different citation styles (based on OSBib)
 * New: Cite function for publications in the backend (#22)
 * New: Option for dynamic author/editor format detection for bibtex imports added
 * New: Enroll multiple students at one time (#23)